rafidakhter/e-commerce/README.md

 [https://www.notion.so/rafidakhter/E-commerce-Website-Project-5c5b2ea98f394e2788a89f204f233ca3](https://www.notion.so/rafidakhter/E-commerce-Website-Project-5c5b2ea98f394e2788a89f204f233ca3)

 # Project Overview:
 Created a single page web ecommerce application to practice full stack web development.
-And creating a detailed description of this project to help others to build up their skills.
-The project is still incomplete and will be frequently be updated.
+This repository containts detailed description of this project to help others to build up their web development skills.
+The documentation of this project is incomplete and will be frequently be updated.

 # Website Overview